Back

 In Germany, it’s best to speak directly and to the point.
 In other places, like India, you should avoid being too direct, saying “we’ll try” or “maybe” rather than “no”.
 In Vietnam, you shouldn’t argue if you disagree with a point, but you should remain silent instead.
 You should also avoid making a promise that you don’t intend to keep to, as the spoken word is deemed important in Vietnam.
 In Russia, you shouldn’t smile too much during meetings, as you’ll be seen as not taking matters seriously enough.

-If you’re taking part in business meetings abroad, you’ll need international healthcare to ensure you’re covered.
+If you’re taking part in business meetings abroad, you’ll need international medical insurance for professionals to ensure you’re covered.
 Whether you need working abroad health insurance or travel insurance for a shorter business trip, Expatriate Group can offer the right healthcare policy that suits your needs.
 Contact us by calling +44 (0)20 3551 6634 or email info@expatriategroup.com.

 Related News